scale-it/algo-builder/README.md

 # Usage

-See [user script documentation](docs/user-script-execution.md) for info about custom scripts and migrations.
+See [user script documentation](docs/user-script-execution.md) for info about custom scripts and deployments.

 ## Working with TypeScript projects

 You can use `algob` within a TS project.
-Write your scripts and migrations as you would like.
+Write your scripts and do deployments as you would like.
 But then, to run it you firstly need to compile the project to JS.

 TODO: provide a project template for TS projects. [task](https://www.pivotaltracker.com/n/projects/2452320).